TheDanielPBerry/Simple-Reverse-HTTP-Proxy/README.md

 survey=9001
 ```
 Once config.ini is setup, it will map routes on the left to ports on the right
+The default key will allow you to map the empty default route `/`
-You are ready to run main
+You are ready to run

-If you want to refresh this config file, without restarting the proxy, navigate to this url using the REFRESH_PASSCODE setup in your ini:
+If you want to refresh the config file, without restarting the proxy, navigate to this url using the REFRESH_PASSCODE setup in your ini:
 `http://localhost/refresh?passcode=abc123`

 ## Possible Applications and Iterations